How do I repay my federal student loans and still pay my bills?

 Borrowers typically have a few months after graduation before you have to start repaying your federal student loans.

 For most federal student loans, the grace period is only six months.
-Most loans have up to ten years to repay.
+Most federal student loans have up to ten years to repay.

 It’s important that you contact your loan provider and find out when the statements begin—especially if you haven’t received notification yet.